 A co-signer is someone with good credit and income who applies for the loan with you.
 If you fall behind on the payments, the co-signer is responsible for the loan, instead.
 Adding a co-signer to your application makes it more attractive to lenders because it decreases their risk.

 Using your spouse as a co-signer can be a smart strategy if the primary applicant earns less than their partner or has worse credit.
-Having your spouse co-sign the loan also increases your chances of getting approved and qualifying for a low interest rate.
+Having your spouse co-sign the student loan also increases your chances of getting approved and qualifying for a low-interest rate.

 But why would adding your spouse as a co-signer be potentially better for you than spousal consolidation?

 Some companies offer co-signer releases.
 After you make a certain number of payments on time, you can apply to have your co-signer released from the loan.
-After that, they wouldn’t be responsible for the debt at all, making things easier if you ever need to divide your finances.
+After that, the cosigner wouldn’t be responsible for the debt at all, making things easier if you ever need to divide your finances.